Mako templates

 ${keywords}

-" text from your page.
+That's the "keywords:" text from your page.
 You

 can use this in meta tags in your HTML header.